Hawkynt/C--FrameworkExtensions/Backports/Readme.md

 ## Overview

 __FrameworkExtensions.Backports__ is a NuGet package that provides a collection of extensions (Polyfills) to ensure that newer compiler features work in older versions of the .NET Framework/Standard/Core.
-This package allows developers to use modern C# language features and .NET APIs even when working on projects targeting earlier versions.
+This package allows developers to use modern C# language features and .NET APIs even when working on projects targeting earlier versions down to Net2.0.

 __Note__: Performance is not a primary concern here.
 This focuses mainly on functionality and ready-to-be-built without making adjustments to code.